jamesblackshaw22/job-search/README.md

 # job-search

 This is a project to aid me in learning Vue.js framework and other tools such as tailwind and TypeScript.
+Lot's of the code will be inefficient or look odd but this is a learning project so at any point I've used it to test features and concepts.

 ## Recommended IDE Setup